ahege/net.asam.openscenario.expr/README.md

     - ${$numberOfExecutionCount%5}
 *	Expressions with unary minus:
     - ${-$speed}
-*	Nested Expressions with brackets:
+*	Nested expressions with brackets:
     - ${($defaultWidth + 3)/2}
 ## Basic Design Policies
 This fundamental list of requirements must be fullfilled.